-The City of Concord no longer requires businesses to obtain city privilege licenses.
+The City of Concord no longer requires businesses to obtain city privilege or business licenses.

 Industry-Specific State Licenses: